agnivariju/Deep-Learning/README.md

 # Deep-Learning
-This repo is about deep learning focusing mainly on the concepts related to programming of deep learning using numpy, matplotlib, etc libraries
+This repository is about deep learning focusing mainly on the concepts related to programming of deep learning and projects.
+It also consist of some practice materials of libraries used